joemwangi009/utrabeauty/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🙏 Acknowledgments
-- Design inspired by TEMU
+- Design inspired by modern e-commerce platforms
 - [Next.js Documentation](https://nextjs.org/docs)
 - [Prisma Documentation](https://www.prisma.io/docs)
 - [TailwindCSS Documentation](https://tailwindcss.com/docs)

 ## 📝 Notes
 This is a project built for educational purposes.
-It's not affiliated with TEMU.
+It's designed as a beauty and wellness e-commerce platform.